rkhleics/nhs-ei.website/README.md

 It's a range of django management scripts that need to be run to import all the wordpress website data from Scrapy https://nhsei-scrapy.rkh.co.uk

 ## View the  <a href="https://github.com/rkhleics/nhs-ei.website/tree/main/docs/importer_app.md">Importer Guide</a>

+The scripts in the importer guide need to be run for both install methods.

+Before the data is imported the development site you see will contain no pages other than the home page which will be blank at this stage.